mrsheepuk/ag-grid-rx/README.md

 Folder Structure
 ==============
-The new build has the following structure:
+The build has the following structure:
 - **\src** -> contains source files (TypeScript and CSS), don't touch these!
 - **\dist** -> contains distribution files
 - **\dist\ag-grid.js and \dist\ag-grid.min.js** -> use these if not using a package manager and put ag-Grid on